seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 	result = twitter.search(query);
 }
 ```
+The batch size is choosen due to minimize the time required to download the tweets with the free `Twitter API`.

 ### 4.2 Data Preprocessing
 To perform a sentiment analysis on tweets raw text must be cleaned.